 Students interested in applying for an internship should carefully review the requirements for each internship in the downloadable form below.
 Students should follow the application instructions that pertain to the department to which they are applying.
 Students may apply to more than one department with one application.

 - A written statement, including any prior museum experience (not required) and what you hope to accomplish in terms of your career goals from a Reynolda internship.

 - A resume or curriculum vitae, including previous experience as well as skills (foreign languages, technology, etc.) and relevant extracurricular activities.

 - Any other materials requested by the internship program.

 A letter of recommendation from your faculty advisor may be required.
 The letter can be sent separately from the application via email.
 For internships that require a letter of recommendation, the application is not considered complete until this letter is received.

-For more information, contact Julia Hood, manager of school and family learning, at 336.758.5599 or firstname.lastname@example.org.
+For more information, contact Emily Baker, manager of community and academic learning, at 336.758.5457 or firstname.lastname@example.org.

 A D-1 athlete may not be the typical art intern resume—but that doesn’t mean they aren’t game.